-Delta planes clip wings in Minnesota
+Delta planes clip wings at Minnesota airport

 Minneapolis — Officials say a Delta Air Lines plane clipped wings with a smaller jet as the two were preparing to take off from Minneapolis-St. Paul International Airport.